puccife/ADAHomeworks/project/README.md

 The data, in different years, is available in **.xls** format.
 Each dataset contains information about 186 countries.
 Each of them has 42 attributes related to the topics listed in the introduction.

-# A list of internal milestones up until project milestone 2
+# Internal milestones up until project milestone 2
-1. Further understand the details of each dataset.
+1. Further understand the details of each dataset. - Done
-2. Find more relationships between both datasets.
+2. Find more relationships between both datasets. - Done
-3. Merge the datasets.
+3. Merge the datasets. - Started, some interesting parts still open, see part about research question 1 in Notebook.
-4. Elaborate coordinates from addresses.
+4. Elaborate coordinates from addresses. - Not necessary for the path of analysis we decided to take.
-5. Explorative data analysis: value ranges and distributions, correlations.
+5. Explorative data analysis: value ranges and distributions, correlations. - Done

-# Questions for TAa
-We think that it would be interesting to do a more detailed analysis taking into account a distinction for different sectors of industry.
-However, we did not find a good way to find out the sector an entity in the panama papers belongs to.
-In particular, we would need to enrich the dataset somehow.
-(Note that there is a column named company type in the panama papers data set, but it is all empty.)
-Can you point us to other data sets possibly containing this information?
+# Internal milestones up until project milestone 3
+1. Finish analysis:
+   1.1.
+Question 1: Directly relate the number of offshores computed from the Panama Papers to the Index Of Economics Freedom.
+Possibly do a regression / PCA to find the most important factors.
+   1.2.
+Question 2: Find realtionship between countries in the same cluster in order to explain the pattern in the country relationships.
+Do a similar analysis for countries that occur together as origin countries.
+   1.3.
+Question 3:
+   1.4.
+Prepare final version of Notebook.
+2. Visualize results in a coherent way, probably combining results of different research questions.
+3. Write data story using the visualizations.